Dataplate/dataplate/webapp/README.md

 ## Installation

-1. copy this webapp code to a local folder to the target machine
+1. git clone https://github.com/Dataplate/dataplate.git (or copy the webapp code to a local folder on the target machine)
-2. cd ./webapp (make sure the docker-compose.yml is located there)
+2. cd ./dataplate/webapp (make sure the docker-compose.yml is located there)
 3. Now choose **docker-compose** or **venv** option bellow (we recommend docker-compose)
 5. After the installation go to http://YOUR-IP:5000 (you can change the port in the docker-compose.yml)
 6. In the web platform Navigate to the System Configuration and add your Livy URL (usually on port 8998) and set Output Path to an S3 path